iBridges-for-iRODS/iBridges/docs/source/data_transfers.rst

 Synchronize from remote to local
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-the code below shows how to synchronise from your iRODS instance to your local file system.
+The code below shows how to synchronise from your iRODS instance to your local file system.
 Your local data will be updated.

 .. code-block:: python